Here you'll find tropes for the various Empires a player might encounter throughout the galaxy.

 - "You must have met so many beings who didn't understand the beauty of your people or your homeworld.
 This journey we are on is as harsh as it is wondrous, and we are fortunate to get to make it with you."

-- Misunderstood Loner with a Heart of Gold: Flocks with the Repugnant trait will come across like this.
+- Misunderstood Loner with a Heart of Gold: Flocks with the Repugnant trait will come across like this, trying to build relationships with species that only find them unsettling.

 - Nice Guy: One of the most pleasant AIs you'll find.
 Up there with Federation Builders for eagerness to get into alliances and federations, almost invariably peaceful, mostly just interested in getting migration agreements and making friends.